Laparoscopic Ventral/Incisional Hernia Repair

 General anesthesia is used for all laparoscopic ventral hernia repairs.
 Patients are awoken immediately after the surgery is finished.
 Depending on the size of the hernia and the complexity of the surgery, patients either leave on the same day of the surgery or stay over in the hospital.

 As in any operation, complications such as bleeding, infection, injury to the intestines, blood clots, or heart or lung problems may occur.
-Before your surgery, your surgeon will recommend testing to determine if it is safe for you to have surgery.
+Before surgery, your surgeon will recommend testing to determine if it is safe for you to have the procedure.
 A recurrence of the hernia is a late, but rare, complication.

 Following Your Surgery